-Obviously, it’s not magic.
-All these bizarre scenes are carefully fabricated optical illusions that make things ‘appear’ the way they do.
+Of course, it’s not magic.
+All these bizarre scenes are carefully fabricated optical illusions that make things appear the way they do.

 Science Behind The Mystery Spot

-The illusions that you experience there result from your own misperceptions of height and the orientation of objects.
+The illusions you experience there result from your own misjudgments of the height and orientation of objects.

-First off, the house (or any site where you see such gravity-defying occurrences) is “built on a tilt”.

-It may seem absurd at first, but think about it; wouldn’t standing up straight in a tilted house give the impression that everything else was leaning or slanting?
+First of all, the house or any place where you see such gravity-defying events is built on an inclination.
+This may seem absurd at first, but think about it: wouldn’t standing up in a tilted house give the impression that everything else is wrong?

-To make the mystery house look even more convincing, they purposely place (physically) distorted objects all over the house to enhance your perception of normalcy, or make you think that you’re standing on perfectly level ground.
-Check out the images below:
+To make the Mystery House seem even more convincing, they deliberately place physically distorted objects throughout the house to reinforce your perception of normality or make you believe you are standing on perfectly flat ground.

-From your vantage point, it’s easy to see that the person is standing at an angle in relation to the horizontal place.
-However, for the people standing inside the house, the components of the surroundings that would help them make the correct perception of their spatial position are the precise details that deceive them from doing so.
+Look at the images below: from your vantage point, it is easy to see that the person is standing at an angle to the horizontal.
+But for the people in the house, the components of the environment that would help them perceive their spatial position correctly are the precise details that prevent them from doing so.